British International School Lagos: Curriculum

 BIS follows the British National Curriculum.
 This curriculum has been adapted, where appropriate, to ensure that it is tailored to meet the needs of an International School located in West Africa.
 Yoruba is taught to younger students and subject staff ensure that opportunities are provided to expand students' appreciation of the history, culture, geography and economy within which the school is placed.

 Facilities

 The campus includes a multi-purpose hall; a swimming pool; a theatre; and suites for computers, music, and tutorials.
 Encomium Weekly described the school as being "the most modern in Lagos".
 In recent years the campus has been further adapted to allow students with limited mobility to participate fully in the life of the school.
 Due to the sheer size of its playing fields, the school grounds are often used to host inter-school sporting events.

 Pupil Success

-The school has a history of excellent examination results.
-In 2019 pupils achieved a 93% pass rate at IGCSE and a 93% pass rate at A Level.
-Many students progress to Sixth Forms in the UK, USA and Canada with BIS Sixth Formers gaining places in highly selective universities in Canada and the UK.

 Each year the school awards the "Dux Litterarum" cup to the most academically gifted scholar.